top of page

 Problems which may be due to a tongue-tie:

-• Sore/damaged nipples
+• Sore or damaged nipples

 • Low milk supply or oversupply

-• Restricted tongue movement
+• Poor tongue movement or shallow latch

-• Colic, wind, hiccups
+• Colic, wind, hiccups, or reflux

 Information from https://www.tongue-tie.org.uk/